 is a tool for enabling or disabling plugins.

-Prior to MariaDB 10.5, the client was called mysql_plugin
+The client was previously called mysql_plugin

-It is a commandline alternative to the INSTALL PLUGIN and UNINSTALL PLUGIN statements, and the --plugin-load option
+It is a command line alternative to the INSTALL PLUGIN and UNINSTALL PLUGIN statements, and the --plugin-load option

 to mariadbd.